HIGHLIGHTS OF PRESCRIBING INFORMATION

 Based on clinical findings and animal studies, ELLENCE may impair female fertility and result in amenorrhea.
 Premature menopause can occur.
 Recovery of menses and ovulation is related to age at treatment [see Nonclinical Toxicology (13.1)].

 Based on its mechanism of action and genotoxicity studies, advise male patients with female partners of reproductive potential to use effective contraception during treatment and for 3 months after the last dose of ELLENCE.
 Advise male patients with pregnant partners use condoms during treatment and for at least 7 days after the last dose of ELLENCE [see Clinical Pharmacology (12.1) and Nonclinical Toxicology (13.1)].

 8.4 Pediatric Use

 Safety and effectiveness of ELLENCE have not been established in pediatric patients.
-Pediatric patients may be at greater risk for anthracycline-induced acute manifestations of cardiotoxicity and for chronic CHF.
+Pediatric patients may be at greater risk for anthracycline-induced acute manifestations of cardiotoxicity or late cardiovascular dysfunction.
 The pharmacokinetics of epirubicin in pediatric patients have not been evaluated.